SemanticMediaWiki/SemanticMediaWiki/includes/src/SPARQLStore/README.md

 - [Virtuoso][virtuoso] is supported by `VirtuosoHttpDatabaseConnector`
 - [4Store][4store] is supported by `FourstoreHttpDatabaseConnector`
 - `GenericHttpDatabaseConnector` is used as default connector

+## QueryEngine

+The `QueryEngine` is responsible for transforming a `#ask` object into a qualified query using the [`SPARQL` query language][sparql-query].

+- The `CompoundConditionBuilder` builds a SPARQL condition from a `#ask` query artefact (`Description` object)
+- The condition is being transformed into a qualified `SPARQL` query with the client connector making a request to the database to return a list of raw results
+- The list with raw results is being parsed by the `RawResultParser` to provide a unified `FederateResultSet`
+- For the final step, the `QueryResultFactory` converts the `FederateResultSet` into a SMW specific `QueryResult` object which will fetch remaining data (those selected as printrequests) from the base store to make them available to a `QueryResultPrinter`

 ## Integration testing